go-jira/jira/README.md

 jira view GOJIRA-321                    # print Issue using "view" template jira GOJIRA-321                         # same as above

-jira edit GOJIRA-321                    # open up the issue in an editor, when you exit the editor
+jira edit GOJIRA-321                    # open up the issue in an editor, when you exit the
-                                        # the issue will post the updates to the server
+                                        # editor the issue will post the updates to the server

 # edit the issue, using the overirdes on the command line, skip the interactive editor:
+jira edit GOJIRA-321 --noedit \
+     -o assignee=mothra \
-jira edit GOJIRA-321 --noedit -o assignee=mothra -o comment="mothra, please take care of this." -o priority=Major
+     -o comment="mothra, please take care of this." \
+     -o priority=Major

 jira create -p GOJIRA                   # create new "Bug" type issue for project GOJIRA jira create -p GOJIRA -i Task           # create new Task type issue

-jira trans close GOJIRA-321             # close issue, with interactive editor to be able to set other fields jira close GOJIRA-321 --edit            # same as above
+jira trans close GOJIRA-321             # close issue, with interactive editor to set fields jira close GOJIRA-321 --edit            # same as above

 # close the issue, set the resolution, and skip interactive editor: